-During special schedules and exam days (Finals, AP testing, PSAT ...), standard dress code will be upheld.
+Standard dress code remains in effect on special schedules and exam days (Finals, AP testing, PSAT, etc.).
+If students are not able to comply with the dress code, they will be sent home to change.

 Dress Code for Dress Down Days or Theme Days